-Criteria Explanation The opposite of autonomy is control - that is, control over service decisions by Council.
-Community Ownership Economic development is a ultimately a community endeavour that requires, in addition to strong City leadership, the active involvement of existing economic development agencies, significant economic generators, the business sector, the post-secondary sector, social agencies, First Nations and all others who are committed to building community prosperity.
-Key parties need to be willing to invest in economic development efforts, and need to feel a sense of shared ownership in City's service model through which strategies and priorities are developed, and investments made.
+Criteria Explanation Ability to Leverage Funds Each of the models relies on the City to pay core costs.
+Additional monies will be needed from the public and private sectors, however, to fund key initiatives.
+Staff in economic development services must interact regularly with, and act on behalf of, private sector businesses across different industries and sectors.
+Interactions may be more positive and useful when staff are able to work outside of processes and workplace culture constraints that may govern work within public sector organizations, including cities.
+Flexibility Autonomy Autonomy refers to the degree to which the function has authority to make its own decisions, within the context of a guiding strategy.
+The opposite of autonomy is control - that is, control over service decisions by Council.
+Community Ownership Economic development is a ultimately a community endeavour that requires, in addition to strong City leadership, the active involvement of existing economic development agencies, significant economic generators, the business sector, the post- secondary sector, social agencies, First Nations and all others who are committed to building community prosperity.
+Key parties need to be willing to invest in economic development efforts, and need to feel a sense of shared ownership in the City's service model through which strategies and priorities are developed, and investments made.
 Broad Support The consultant's terms of reference for the assignment identified the need for the preferred service model to be supported by the community agencies and leaders interviewed for the study, as well as by the responses to the public survey.